 That being said, the abundance of available choices (the latest ClearBox buyer’s guide to intranet and employee experience platforms reviews more than 30 products) when it comes to intranet software tools — in regard to features, functionality, and approaches — makes even knowing where to begin a complicated decision.

 But whether you’re an intranet novice or an old pro trying to overhaul an existing legacy intranet, the best advice we can offer is to start with the basics.

 1. Define the business vision and the strategic goals you want your intranet software tools to meet

 Just as every company in a given industry has its own specific culture and challenges, every intranet will have its own unique purpose and objectives.
 An intranet is ideally designed to meet the specific needs of the people who'll be using it.
 That being said, there are certain business goals that are universal.

 When considering what your business wants from a modern intranet, it's not a bad idea to start with the outcomes that you'd like to achieve and work backwards from there.

 Even if it’s just a simple list, set out the business vision and goals for your intranet and picture how you envision it improving the way your employees work.
-Talking to all concerned will give you some practical insights into the features that are most important.
+Talking to an array of potential users will give you some practical insights into the features that are most important.

 Intranet costs can vary greatly, so having a rough sense of the possible benefits will help as you estimate a realistic budget (more on that later).